chowed/restaurants-open/README.md

 ### Design considerations

 Time for DateTime object and segment from `opening_hours` need to be converted into a common time unit so they can be compared.
-I decided to convert them into minutes elapsed since the start of the day (Epoch day) since I couldn't find a of converting them straight into a common time unit using the luxon package.
-Minutes are the smallest unit of time taken in by `luxon.DateTime.local()`, and also provided in the `restaurant_data.json` so it works out.
+I decided to convert them into minutes elapsed since the start of the day (Epoch day) since I couldn't find a way to convert them straight into a common time unit using the luxon package.
+Minutes are the smallest unit of time taken in by `luxon.DateTime.local()`, and also the smallest time unit provided in the `restaurant_data.json` so it works out.
 For the days, I worked in day of the week (Epoch week) which allowed me to iterate through days easily.

-I accommodated for times going past midnight (start time > end time) by doing 2 checks on the segment in `opening_hours`: if the day is correct, it checks the duration from start time to the end of the day (1440 is the number of minutes in a day).
-If the the day isn't correct, then it checks through the day(s) adding an index of 1, and checks the start of the day (0) until the end time (this check can be improved - detailed under future improvements).
-Days going past Sunday use modulus % 7 so day indexes don't go past the highest day index of 7.
+I accommodated for times going past midnight (start time > end time) by doing 2 checks on the segment in `opening_hours`: only if the day is correct, then check the duration from start time to the end of the day (1440 is the number of minutes in a day).
+If the the day isn't correct, then it checks through the day(s) adding an index of 1, and checks the start of the day (0) until the end time (this check can be improved due to redundant day checks - detailed under improvements).

 I have followed the constructor pattern for consistency when creating the date object, though I am much more familiar with factory functions.